 Transient effects can seem somewhat mysterious.
 Especially when it comes to figuring out how to paint fog and mist!
-However, like most things, painting mist and fog is figure out-able.
+However, like most things, painting fog and mist is figure out-able.
 This article will illustrate how to approach the transient effects you encounter in nature.
 This, along with other helpful tips on how to create a realistic painting, will help bring your painting to life.

-First of all, subtlety is so important when it comes to painting transient effects.
+First of all, subtlety is so important when it comes to painting fog and transient effects.
 The degree of subtlety with which you approach a work can make or break a painting.

 When you look out at a landscape on a misty day there is much less distinction between things.
 A tree will no longer stand out from the rest of the landscape as a veil of fog covers everything.

 If you haven’t already – Grab my FREE Color Mixing Guide for Painting!

 For example, look at the painting below by Monet:

 One of the first things you will notice in the painting above is its subtlety.
 For example, The transition between where the ‘parliament building’ ends and the reflection in the water begins is nearly imperceptible.
 There is a very soft transition.
 All of the colors in the painting are very similar and are of a similar tonal range.
 Learn more about tonal range in this introductory guide to tonal values.